 'Did you really tell her she will be your next padawan?'
 Leia asked.

-'We discussed the possibility, Leia, but Liane is wondering how she can proceed without my guidance.
+'We discussed the possibility, Leia, but Liane is wondering how she can proceed without me, being her master.
 She used one of the Jedi holocrons.
 An old Jedi master, Master Odan-Urr, told her she had to become padawan learner.
-She was still reluctant that I was willing to become her Jedi master.
-For the time being, however, there is no question that I can take on that task.
+She was still reluctant if I was willing to become her Jedi master.
+For the time being, however, it's out of the question that I can take on that task.
 We've agreed, that she should carry on with the things I've taught her so far.
-I have given her access to a very special place, Wedge, and I want you to go there as well and keep her company for a while.'
+I have given her access to a very special place, Wedge, and I want you to go there as well and keep her company for as long as Leia and I need to solved the problem here on Palomintar Four'

 'Did you gave her those holocrons, Luke?
 I know you've told me that you and Leia have recovered several on Coruscant.
 So Liane has been brought to a very special place and there she has talked to a Jedi master who has been united with the Force for millennia, using his holocron.
 I would like to consult one of those ancient Jedi Masters myself.
 Where do you want me to go, Luke?'
 Wedge asked.